Your Questions, Answered

 -

-Hypnosis is a natural state that we all go into more frequently than you might think.
-It's a singular focusing of the mind — that thing that happens when you're driving and realize you've been in a reverie for the last few minutes, or when you're watching a movie, and everything outside the screen simply disappears.
-Musicians, actors, dancers, and writers go into that space when they're deep in their craft.
-Athletes call it being "in the zone."
-These are all examples of a light trance state.
-In hypnotherapy, that trance is intentionally deepened by relaxing both the body and the conscious mind — creating the ideal conditions for real, lasting change.
+Hypnosis is a natural state you already go into all the time.
+It's that thing that happens when you're driving and realize you've been in a reverie, or when you're so absorbed in a film that the rest of the world disappears.
+Athletes call it being in the zone.
+In hypnotherapy, that state is intentionally deepened, creating the ideal conditions for real, lasting change.

 -

-It's an alert relaxation — a pleasant, focused stillness.
+An alert relaxation.
+A pleasant, focused stillness.
 Most people are surprised by how comfortable and natural it feels.

 -

-Absolutely not.
-Hypnosis is actually a way of giving you more control, not less.
-You cannot be hypnotized against your will, and you cannot be prompted to do or say anything that falls outside of your own values and moral code.
+Not at all.
+Hypnosis actually gives you more control, not less.
+You cannot be hypnotized against your will, and you cannot be prompted to say or do anything outside your own values.

 -

-No. You are able to come out of hypnosis any time you choose.
+No. You can come out any time you choose.
 You are always aware and always in control.

 -

 Healing yourself with your own mind is one of the most empowering and freeing things you can do.
-There's nothing hokey about being powerful and free.
+What’s hokey about being powerful and free?

 -